Making mistakes is something we’re all good at.

 - Embarrassing mistakes: Technical errors that impede the customer experience, but can be resolved.

-- Detrimental mistakes: Blunders like this can cause harm through negatively impacting the customer experience as well as business sales and reputation.
+- Detrimental mistakes: Blunders like this can cause harm by negatively impacting the customer experience, business sales, and reputation.

-- Real problems: These issues can hurt an organization’s revenue, reputation, and could cause long-term damage to the business and its customers.
+- Real problems: These issues can hurt an organization’s revenue and reputation and cause long-term damage to its customers.

 Once you have completed the first two steps, it’s time to craft your apology email response as recommended in the following section.